Glexe/java-nio-chat/README.md

 # java nio chat

-Assignment for one of the subjects at the university, not the best implementation so far
+Assignment for the university, not the best implementation so far